anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 # Changelog
 -15 to -16

+       * Applied review comments of Bill Atwood of 2024-05-21.
        * Clarify 'context payload' terminology; issue #49.
        * Use shorter and consistent term for Join Proxy; issue #58.
        * Author added.